Living Room Staging Tips

 Use only healthy, thriving green plants in your home — remove straggly or overpowering plants.
 This is the place where we remind you about getting rid of (or packing away) those dusty, fake house plants.
 No one is fooled by them, so out they go.

 If you have a fireplace, this is a great selling feature.
 Make sure it is cleaned and well maintained.
 During the winter months, place a few logs in the fireplace.
 During the spring and summer, a few large candles can fill the space and make it appear appealing year round.
-Also, have the chimney cleaned before you get an offer and it comes up during inspections.

 Your fireplace mantle should not be overburdened with items.
 Less is more when it comes to mantles – a pretty flower arrangement or several candles will do the trick.
 Remember, neutral is the key.
-No family photos, no knick-knacks, no strings of lights and no collectibles.
+No family photos, no knick-knacks, no strings of lights, and no collectibles.

 To maximize floor space there should be no magazine racks, baskets or piles of books on the floor.
 Now is the time to sort through all of your reading material and pack what you want to move and either toss or donate the rest.